UMainedynamics/SeidarT_Legacy/docsrc/index.rst

 .. only:: comment

-    the following are definitions for raw html to insert in |tags|
+    the following are definitions for raw html to insert in | substitution-tags |

 .. |github| raw:: html